-- Increase the percentage of students on/above the pathway to proficiency (as reflected in STAR Reading and STAR Math) over the baselines established in 2018-19. - Provide professional development opportunities and resources to deepen understanding in reading/math curriculum and strategies-particularly in support of students with diverse needs, OAS and curriculum alignment, and behavioral interventions/trauma-informed instruction. - Offer resources and information to parents (through a variety of means) about supporting reading/math growth, understanding online curricular resources, and using Google tools. - 5.
-Evidence shows that the school's Title I Schoolwide Plan and cycle of continuous improvement have improved outcomes for all students, particularly those most at-risk. - The Comprehensive Data Profile reflects general upward trends in STAR Reading/Math achievement both within the current school year and in comparison to the previous years-especially considering last school year was abbreviated and the current school year was punctuated by periods of quarantine and remote learning. - School leadership teams who view STAR data by subgroup observe no significant disparities when compared to overall groups.
+- Increase the percentage of students on/above the pathway to proficiency (as reflected in STAR Reading and STAR Math) over the baselines established in 2018-19. - Provide professional development opportunities and resources to deepen understanding in accessing/using data, maximizing the capabilities of online resources, and investigating specific reading skill gaps. - Offer resources and information to parents (through a variety of means) about motivating/engaging their children. - Provide targeted remediation by the Title I/Federal Programs teacher as indicated by common assessments in accordance with the grade level curriculum calendars. - 5.
+Evidence shows that the school's Title I Schoolwide Plan and cycle of continuous improvement have improved outcomes for all students, particularly those most at-risk.

+• The Comprehensive Data Profile reflects general upward trends in STAR Reading/Math achievement both within the current school year and in comparison to the previous year.

+• School leadership teams who view STAR data by subgroup observe no significant disparities when compared to overall groups.
 Particularly, English Learners and students served in Title I intervention groups demonstrate growth that often outpaces that of their grade-level peers.